Miracle on Broadway: Concert overview

 Miracle on Broadway's first concert at the Bridgestone Arena was held on December 20, 2014, just 84 days after Clarkson had made its concept.
-All of the acts performed only performed various Christmas songs throughout the concert, while Clarkson performed the tracks from Wrapped in Red and holiday tunes she had previously recorded, except for "Winter Wonderland", "Santa Claus Is Coming to Town", "Hard Candy Christmas", "Jingle Bell Rock", "The Christmas Song", and "All I Want for Christmas Is You".
+All of the acts performed only performed various Christmas songs throughout the concert, while Clarkson performed the tracks from Wrapped in Red and holiday tunes she had previously recorded, except for "Winter Wonderland", "Santa Claus Is Comin' to Town", "Hard Candy Christmas", "Jingle Bell Rock", "The Christmas Song", and "All I Want for Christmas Is You".
 Some of the featured artists performed with Clarkson in her numbers, such as Esten (who was featured on "Santa Claus Is Coming to Town"), McBride (featured on "The Christmas Song").
 In addition to performing their own versions of holiday tunes: Dunn, Reba, and Yearwood, whom Clarkson had featured in Wrapped in Red, also performed with her in their respective songs on the album.
 While Aben Eubanks, Ashley Arrison, and Shane McAnally, Clarkson's co-writers for "Wrapped in Red", sang with her in a Bluebird Cafe-style performance.
 Other featured musicians also performed solely, such as Trainor, Williams with Gilbert, Kix Brooks with Allen, Musgraves, and Garth Brooks.
 Clarkson remarked in an interview that "They all picked awesome songs to sing."
 The whole concert lasted for over two hours.